Karine91/mealsToGo/README.md

 MealsToGo is an educational project to learn React Native, developed using the Expo framework.
 It is a food ordering app with the ability to search for restaurants, check their details such as menu, address, rating, and add restaurants to favorites.

+_Project uses mock data to display restaurants, so search functionality is limited to mock data._

 ## :diamonds: Core Features

 - Email and password authentication